-The cartilage in the ear contains many elastic fibers and is therefore called "elastic cartilage".
-In your slide 19, elastic cartilage can be distinguished by the stain for elastin that brings out the dense bundles.
+The cartilage in the ear contains many elastic fibers and is therefore called "elastic cartilage”.
+Elastic cartilage can be distinguished by the stain for elastin that brings out the dense bundles.

-Slide 10 shows fibrocartilage from an intervertebral disk.
+This section shows fibrocartilage from an intervertebral disk.
 It is distinguished by very scattered, infrequent chondrocytes (see the tiny dark nuclei) and collagen fibers running in the matrix.
-The above photo is not from your slide set and shows fibrocartilage better than slide 10.

 URL Address: http://microanatomy.net/bone/Cartilage.htm

 Department of Neurobiology and Developmental Sciences